Final alternate jurors chosen in Trump trial as opening statements near

 The final five alternate jurors in former President Donald Trump's New York criminal trial were selected on Friday, teeing up opening statements in the trial to begin on Monday.

-But the end of jury selection was quickly overshadowed by a shocking turn of events at a park across the street from the courthouse, where a man lit himself on fire.
-One person told CBS News the man appeared to toss fliers into the air before dousing himself with a liquid and igniting.
+But the end of jury selection was quickly overshadowed by a shocking turn of events at a park across the street from the courthouse, where a man later identified as Max Azzarello lit himself on fire.

+Police officials said he walked into the park, opened a bookbag and scattered papers and pamphlets before pouring what law enforcement believes to be liquid accelerant on his head and igniting himself.
 Footage from the scene showed flames shooting high in the air before emergency personnel extinguished the blaze.
-The person was rushed away on a stretcher and taken to a nearby hospital.
+He was rushed away on a stretcher and taken to a nearby hospital, where officials said he was in critical condition.

-Whether the incident was connected to the Trump proceedings was not immediately clear.
-Police were said to be investigating whether the person was a protester, emotionally disturbed or both.

 The jury in the Trump trial